Marcus Aurelius: Birth and death

 In 149, Faustina gave birth again, to twin sons.
 Contemporary coinage commemorates the event, with crossed cornucopiae beneath portrait busts of the two small boys, and the legend temporum felicitas, 'the happiness of the times'.
 They did not survive long.
 Before the end of the year, another family coin was issued: it shows only a tiny girl, Domitia Faustina, and one boy baby.
 Then another: the girl alone.
 The infants were buried in the Mausoleum of Hadrian, where their epitaphs survive.
 They were called Titus Aurelius Antoninus and Tiberius Aelius Aurelius.
-Marcus steadied himself: 'One man prays: 'How I may not lose my little child', but you must pray: 'How I may not be afraid to lose him'.
-He quoted from the Iliad what he called the "briefest and most familiar saying [...] enough to dispel sorrow and fear":